Here are newborn must haves to prep your home for the new arrival mama!

 So get ready for baby by setting up a cot, crib, bassinet or other appropriate sleeping arrangement in your bedroom for easy night feeding and comforting.

 Let’s now move on to your living room.
-Here’s how to prepare your living room for baby
+Here’s how to prepare your living room for baby must haves.

 2. Baby Bouncer